Gilgamech/website/Gillogisms.md

 1. Whataboutism is an argumentation tactic, where one party asks a tangential question, with an answer too long for the other party to fully respond in their allotted debate time or post character limit.
 1. When I learned that GOTO was considered harmful, it felt like someone was attacking my lifestyle. - 2022
 1. When in danger or in doubt, run in circles, scream and shout.
 (MST3k)
+1. When people call New York the Empire State, they're serious about the Empire part.
 1. When the going gets tough, the tough 'go Viking'.- 2023
 1. When the 'Great Person''s 'Only Option' is to 'Self Martyr' - Like Gene Roddenberry kept doing for Star Trek.
-1. When they call it the Empire State, they're serious about the Empire part.
 1. When you Arrive, you find that you have to work even harder to stay there.
 Or constantly work to learn and reinvent yourself.
 1. When you talk about someone else, don't talk about them, but the part of you that you see reflected in them.
 1. 'Who Are You?' / 'What Do You Want?' - Babylon 5 (Questions of the Vorlons and Shadows respectively.)
 1. Why buy what you can make?
 (There are many good reasons, such as mass production.
 Still something to consider.)
 1. Why doesn't the NSA provide an MFA app for all US Citizens?
 Why doesn't the Post Office offer a free email address for every US Citizen?
 Why doesn't the US Treasury update their archaic website that doesn't allow you to type your password, and instead have to click it from a Javascript keyboard?
-1. Why don't woke characters use sex as a weapon?
+1. Why don't Woke characters use sex as a weapon?
 1. Why drive people crazy when you can make them walk?
 1. Why rent an apartment if you're allowed to sleep in your office?
 If you move into your office, you'd be working from home while being 100% in-office.
 1. With the (uninstall) of the American Dream, so many are looking for a replacement dream.
 1. Woke Hollywood is like getting a cheese pizza and asking for pepperoni.
 SO they take it back and make an all-pepperoni pizza.
 Pepperoni crust, pepperoni sauce, pepperoni cheese.
 Oops all pepperoni.
 Like, no I enjoy crust and cheese and sauce, but just want an extra topping.
 Can't talk to these entertainment extremists like normal people - they intentionally misunderstand.
+1. Woke as being drunk on the dopamine rush from the validation cycle built into Current Year Social Media.
 1. Woke is like remaking A Bugs Life with only ladybugs.
 1. Woke is like trying to replace all Fermions with Bosons, 'for representation'.
 (Because Enrico Fermi was European while Satyenda Nath Bose was Indian.)
 1. Women and children = females and wee-males
-1. Words that are incredibly vague and convey a surface-level understanding and lack of deep knowledge - be more skeptical and discerning when reading these: Scientist.
-Power.
-Wealth.
-Truth(s).
-Lie(s).
+1. Words that are incredibly vague and convey a surface-level understanding and lack of deep knowledge - be more skeptical and discerning when reading these: scientist, doctor, power, wealth, truth, lie.
 1. Workshop is where someone works.
 Laboratory is where someone labors.
 1. Workshopping as a process that advances the pattern.- 2023
 1. World is polluted with too many complaints. - 2020
 1. World-driven story - World events are ongoing and characters exist among them.
-1. Write down good ideas somewhere.
-1. Write down your metrics and their upgrade paths
+1. Write down your metrics and their upgrade paths.
+Then you can simply press the upgrade button when the time is right.

 ### X